Click the scales for TimsLaw.com homeTimsLaw.com

 consider taking the following steps:

-• Apply for unemployment.
+- Apply for unemployment.
 Look in the phone book for the Division of Employment Security.
-You apply by telephone initially.
+You apply online these days.
 I can help with unemployment appeals.
+Plus, be careful what you say and don’t say, because you could mess up your potential case in the unemployment process — Lawyers like to control the conversation from the very start, to avoid such troubles.

 retaliation,